francescabarnes/advanced-queries/SQL-questionnaire.md

 solution: `24`

-### 49) What is the last name of our best employee in terms of revenue? --- CHECK
+### 49) What is the last name of our best employee in terms of revenue?

 ```
 SELECT lastName